ga-curriculum/computer-science-hash-tables/intro-to-hash-tables/README.md

 One city council member quipped, “Why don’t we just build a house for everyone who could ever possibly want to live here?!”

 Their sarcasm was lost on some of the less-experienced (and less-jaded) computer scientists.
 “Wow, yeah!” they replied.
-“Then everyone would always be guaranteed **direct access**!”
+“Then everyone would always be guaranteed **direct access!**”

 The council got serious and, instead of agreeing to build extra houses that would only sit vacant, told the co-op board to go back to the drawing board.